 This is for those of you who gladly upgraded but then found that your audio had cut out completely.
 In this case, you get no sound at all from the speakers that you were using before the upgrade.
-It doesn’t matter what video or app you pull up, you get nothing: You have tried to adjust volume controls, you have unplugged and re-plugged speakers, you have tried to play media on different device, and nothing
+It doesn’t matter what video or app you pull up; you get nothing.
+By now, you have tried to adjust volume controls, unplugged and replugged speakers, and tried to play media on a different device, but nothing seems to work.

 Sound cuts in and out

 Keep in mind that a PRAM reset may also change some of your other settings in addition to rebooting your sound.
-You may need to spend some time in System Preferences re-tweaking to find the customized settings you had before.
+You may need to spend some time in System Preferences reconfiguring to reset any of the customized settings you had before.

 Safari sound no longer works

-If your tests have revealed that sound problems are primarily located in Safari, this may be another settings problem (in this case, sound will probably work in other browsers like Chrome, but not Safari).
+If your tests have revealed that sound problems are primarily located in Safari, this may be another settings problem.
+In this case, sound will probably work in other browsers like Chrome, but not in Safari.

 Depending on your setup, you may find this audio problem occurs every time you restart your computer.
-You can stop the problem by searching for and deleting the SoundFlower extension (or other stranges extensions) on your Mac.
-Certain apps and programs will automatically install SoundFlower or other random output options, but Yosemite and Safari don’t play nice with them any more.
+You can stop the problem by uninstalling the SoundFlower extension on your Mac.

-Are you hearing random crackling, popping, and other annoying static-like noises coming from your speakers ever since downloading OS X?
-If you are using external speakers, check their connections and try them on another device like an MP3 player to make sure it isn’t the wiring.
-If the problem seems to be Yosemite, it’s time to visit settings again.
+Are you hearing random crackling, popping, or other annoying static-like noises coming from your speakers ever since downloading MacOS?
+If you are using external speakers, check their connections and try them on another device, like a smartphone, to make sure it isn’t the wiring.
+If the problem seems to be MacOS, it’s time to visit settings again.